Have you been wondering about cooking classes in Lisbon? I’ve got you covered!

 The experience starts with a trip around the market to pick up all the necessary ingredients for the cooking class, and then you join the chef in a hands-on lesson to learn how to make a fish dish, a meat dish, and a dessert.

 The best part is sitting with your new foodie friends after the cooking and getting to enjoy what you cooked at the end of the class!
 Cooking Lisbon has an excellent kitchen with room for up to 12 participants in the class.

 We had a wonderful day with Hugo.
 The class takes place in a kitchen store that had a variety of useful products.
-We had a solitary experience with Hugo going to the market and he really made us comfortable by relating anecdotes.
-The market was the best we saw in portugal.
+We had a fun experience with Hugo going to the market and he really made us comfortable by telling stories.
+The market was the best we saw in Portugal.
 He helped to negotiate purchases of sardines, cheese and sausage.
 The class was also a blast.
 There were 12 present and each of us had a task to perform.
 As the day progressed so did the wine drinking and soon the 12 of us were the best of friends, and talking together.
 Hugo kept his eye on the progress of the meal.
 He made sure each of us had something to do so we felt we contributed.
 He did a dessert that involved boiling bacon yes bacon in the creme/butter mixture.
-It allowed the pudding a smoky flavor.
+It gave the pudding a smoky flavor.
 He served sausage , traditional cod fish and potatoes.
 A wonderful experience and I am glad we did it.

 -Greg (Read more reviews)Viator

 What to Consider When Choosing Lisbon Cooking Classes

 1. Choose a cooking class that suits your mood.
 If you are looking for something relaxed and fun, opt for a leisurely class in someone’s home.
 If you’re looking to challenge yourself with more techniques and recipes, look for a more serious, professional setup like at TimeOut.